5n00py/SmartCommit/README.md

 1. To continue with the current commit message.
 2. To regenerate a new commit message.
+3. To regenerate a new commit message by adding further instruction.
+4. To view the staged changes.
-3. To abort the commit process altogether.
+5. To abort the commit process altogether.

 If you choose to continue, the generated message is used as a template for the `git commit` command, allowing you to review and further customize the message if needed before finalizing it.

 For quick commits, you can use the `-q` or `--quick` options to skip the preview and commit directly with the AI-generated message.
+To see all the possible options, run `gc-smart --help`.

 ## Prerequisites